lounissi1/Portfolio/README.md

 Repository containing portfolio of Data science projects completed by me for academic, self learning, and hobby purposes.
-Presented in the form of iPython Notebooks.
+My other work is under confidentiality.